 SY: Things with Mohammed ended up not working out.
 Instead, in my last month of my Fulbright fellowship, I met my husband, Man Kit Lam, who edited the film with me.
 So I came to Holland out of love and I stayed in Holland out of love.
 [Laughs.]
 I have to thank this film and I have to thank the Gaza Strip because it’s completely defined my life through love.

-Posted at 02:48 PM in Consult, Film, Politics, Radminds | Permalink | Comments (0)
+Posted at 02:48 PM in Consult, Critical Inquiry, Current Affairs, Film, Politics, Radminds | Permalink | Comments (0)

 Digg This